alcidescosta/raspberrypi/README.md

 * install the Raspberry Pi 3 (model B) operating system using Fedora Linux release 34 (Thirty Four)
-* setup the Raspberry OS
+* set up the Raspberry OS
 * install the Python required packages

 The steps above are required to run the examples of this repo.
 When